sparkworm/AcerolaJam/README.md

 But they have bred an aberration.

 You are purple.
-All others are red.
+All others are gold.
+But their blood is red.
-They bear you ill will.
+They bear you ill will.bbebbbb
 They want you dead.

-You can become red like them.
+You can become red like their insides.

 Bathe in their blood.